Athena65/Athena65/README.md

 - 👋 Hi, I'm Burak Tamince
 - 👀 I’m interested in coding in different type of languages like C#, I play games when i feel bored ...
-- 🌱 I’m currently learning C#,İ learnt basics of C and i know java,and Pyhton.
+- 🌱 I’m currently learning C#,I learnt basics of C and i know java and Pyhton.
 - 💞️ I’m looking to collaborate on coding societys.
 - 📫 How to reach me: my insta is @tmncburak u can type whenever u want.
 - 🎈 My Linkedin Profile is:https://www.linkedin.com/in/burak-tamince-2a5a40225/